Skip to content

 We follow the Contributor Covenant Code of Conduct.
 Key points:

-• Be Respectful: Treat all community members with respect
+• Be Respectful: Treat all members with respect

-• Be Inclusive: Welcome people of all backgrounds and experience levels
+• Be Inclusive: Welcome all backgrounds and experience levels

 • Be Collaborative: Work together constructively